tidyverse/tidyverse.org/content/blog/haven-2-4-0/index.md

 ## `labelled_spss()` and `labelled()`

 [`labelled_spss()`](https://haven.tidyverse.org/reference/labelled_spss.html) gains full vctrs support thanks to the hard work of [Danny Smith](https://github.com/gorcha).
-This means that [`labelled_spss()`](https://haven.tidyverse.org/reference/labelled_spss.html) objects should now work seamlessly in dplyr 1.0.0, tidyr 1.0.0.
+This means that [`labelled_spss()`](https://haven.tidyverse.org/reference/labelled_spss.html) objects should now work seamlessly with dplyr 1.0.0, tidyr 1.0.0.

 I've also made [`labelled()`](https://haven.tidyverse.org/reference/labelled.html) vectors are more permissive when concatenating.
-Now output labels will be a combination of the left-hand and the right-hand side, and if there are duplicate labels the left-hand side (first assigned) will win:
+Now, output labels will be a combination of the left-hand and the right-hand side, and if there are duplicate labels, the left-hand side (first assigned) will win:

 <div class="highlight">